Abkhenaten/Web_Scraping/README.md

 # Web_Scraping
-Finding Data sources on the Web
+Finding Data sources on the Web.
+Using collected data.